Kratonohy: History

+Demographics

+Transport

+Kratonohy is located on the railway line Hradec Králové–Chlumec nad Cidlinou.

 Sights

-The gate of the homestead was built after 1720 by Jan Santini Aichel or his descendants, is now the property of an agricultural company, and intensively modified.
+The gate of the homestead was built after 1720 by Jan Santini Aichel or his descendants.
+It is now the property of an agricultural company and intensively modified.

-Church of Saint James the Great is a Gothic based building baroquized in 1707–1710.
+The Church of Saint James the Great is a Gothic-based building, rebuilt in the Baroque style in 1707–1710.
 It has an inwrought interior with an unusual solution: the altar was made as grotto and the rostrum as whale.
 The altar is a reproduction of a Spanish altar of Saint James the Great from Santiago de Compostela.
 The wife of manor owner Jan Adam Michna from Vacínov was Spanish, thus it is believed that its interior is the work of Spanish artists.
 It is one of the most impressive rural church interiors in the country.